Christina Karras logo icon 'k' - elegant, refined, expressive

 49.480, 53.040 and just pick up the volume.

 I know a room is done because it feels right inside.
 I can just sit and sigh and go, “yes, okay, onward”.
 When it has enough layering, it has good flow — It slows you down in areas so you'll sit and contemplate your life or have a conversation.
 It has enough curves to match the lines.
-So many angles and straight lines in homes, it's good to bring curves in.
-It just feels right.
-It feels like you want to sit and have a conversation with somebody.
+There are so many angles and straight lines in homes; it's good to bring curves in.

 How do you feel when you're sitting on it and lying on it… and dreaming on it?
 Does it inspire you?